 Exchange rate: 1usd = 25000 VND (2019)

 Many tourists have been struggling with Vietnamese currency at first due to its numerous “0”.
 You know what, in Vietnam everyone is millionaire.
 However, 1000VND is considered being the smallest value of Vietnamese currency which you can only buy a chewing gum with 1000VND.
 So don’t be fooled by so many zero number in VND.

 Cash rules in Vietnam’s daily transactions

-Unlike US and other Western countries, Vietnamese people are still familiar with using cash in daily life.
-But on the bright side, recent year, Vietnamese Government has issued policies to encourage the people using cards instead of cash.
+Unlike the US and other Western countries, Vietnamese people are still familiar with using cash in daily life.
+But on the bright side, in recent years, Vietnamese Government has issued policies to encourage the people using cards instead of cash.
 Credit cards are accepted in many restaurants, hotels, and shops in Vietnam's big cities.
 Visa, Master Card, JBC and American Express are the most common credit cards honored in Vietnam.

-Money Exchange from USD to VietNam Dong
+Money Exchange from USD to VND

 Besides, e-wallet or electronic wallet has become more popular in Vietnam.
 Just using app in your mobile which links with your ID bank or bank card, you can pay for your bill and get some discount or get refund amount of money.
 Some famous e-wallet right now in Vietnam are: Momo, Airpay or Zalopay.